IGT Toscana Rosato

 Harvest usually starts in mid-September; after a careful selection, grapes are hand-picked and transferred into small crates.

 Once arrived at the winery, they are softly pressed with stalks and only free run juice is used for the production of the wine.

 Fermentation occurs spontaneously, triggered just by indigenous yeast, in temperature controlled steel tanks.

 Wine rests 10 months “sur lies” with frequent soft bâtonnages.

 Before bottling wine undergoes a gentle filtration.
 It is then bottled with natural cork.

 Bizzarria Rosato shows a warm and vibrant pink colour.

-At the nose displays fine floral notes of jasmine, rose and violets, complemented by pleasant citrus and dried fruits aromas and subtle hints of warm spices and liquorice.
+On the nose displays fine floral notes of jasmine, rose and violets, complemented by pleasant citrus and dried fruits and subtle hints of warm spices and liquorice.